Updated Mar 31, 2026§ For Everyday Items

 The Ekster Tracker Card is the thinnest wallet tracker you can buy at 2.1 mm.
-It works with both Apple Find My and Google Find My Device networks, rings at 80 dB, and runs for about 3 years on a non-replaceable battery.
+It comes in Apple Find My and Google Find My Device versions (you pick one at purchase), rings at 80 dB, and runs for about 3 years on a non-replaceable battery.
 At $40 with zero subscription fees, it costs less than most alternatives over time.
 The trade-off: no GPS, no UWB precision finding, and when the battery dies you buy a new one.

 • 2.1 mm thin and 18 grams, fits any card slot without adding noticeable bulk